Global Director for Livelihoods

 Technical Director for Quality and Innovation

-Colin Dyer is the Livelihoods Senior Advisor for Quality and Innovation and project manager for World Vision’s Ultra-Poor Graduation (UPG) project model.
+Colin Dyer is the Livelihoods Technical Director for Quality and Innovation and project manager for World Vision’s Ultra-Poor Graduation (UPG) project model.

 He first started with World Vision in 2015 as the Economic Development Advisor for Pacific and Timor-Leste (PTL) and then worked within World Vision Australia (WVA) on new livelihoods developments.
 He also has experience in small and micro business development, especially in the areas of fiscal management and community-based savings and loan groups and ultra-poor graduation.